Kylian Mbappe injury: Forward suffers hamstring problem in PSG's win over Toulouse | Goal.com

 PSG have been without Neymar to start the season, and the Brazilian star did not dress once again in the victory over Toulouse.

-Choupo-Moting was joined on the scoresheet by defender Marquinihos, who scored the fourth and final goal, as well as an own goal from Matthieu Goncalves.
+Choupo-Moting was joined on the scoresheet by defender Marquinihos, who scored the fourth and final goal, and PSG also were on the receiving end of an own goal from Matthieu Goncalves.

 Next up for PSG is a visit to Metz on Friday before the start of the first international break of the campaign.